FREE SHIPPING on orders of $85 or more

 The frequent translations of surnames from and into Gaelic, accounts for the multitude of spelling variations found in Scottish surnames.
 Furthermore, the spelling of surnames was rarely consistent because medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules.
 The different versions of a surname, such as the inclusion of the patronymic prefix "Mac", frequently indicated a religious or Clan affiliation, or even a division of the family.
 Moreover, a large number of foreign names were brought into Scotland, accelerating accentuating the alterations to various surnames.
 The name Orsburn has also been spelled Osborne, Osborn, Osbourne, Osbourn, Osburn, Osburne, Osbern and many more.

-More information is included under the topic Early Orsburn Notables in all our PDF Extended History products.
+More information is included under the topic Early Orsburn Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Orsburn family moved to Ireland, but this topic is not covered in this excerpt.
-Another 251 words (18 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 251 words (18 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first North American settlers with Orsburn name or one of its variants: Richard Osborn settled in Barbados in 1634; Thomas Osborn settled in Virginia in 1623; Edward, George, John, Joseph, Mary, William Osborn all arrived in Philadelphia between 1840 and 1860.